skypeople-devteam/tronsr-template/COMMUNITY_PLAN.md

 In addition, our team is preparing a quarterly meet up to integrate blockchain with our games.

 During this meet up, we are planning to allocate Tron session to educate developers with Tron blockchain technology.

++ Provide resource usage report by interval
++ Provide about improvement of problem report
++ Various system test using own node
++ Add Tron session to educate developers with Tron blockchain technology